 Find a beautiful place in your surrounding area to visit, and pack a basket full of drinks and snacks for lunch.

 There are plenty of summer picnic essentials and gadgets you can take with you, too, to make your picnic fun and memorable.

 17. Scavenger Hunt

-Kids love to explore and navigate independly, and an outdoor scavenger hunt is a great way to do this.
-You can hide objects such as plastic eggs or boxes in your house, garden, or nearby area, and get your children to search for them.
+Kids love to explore and navigate independently, and an outdoor scavenger hunt is a great way to do this.
+You can hide objects such as plastic eggs or boxes in your house, garden, or nearby area and get your children to search for them.

-Incentivize your kids to play with treats and prizes, and use walkie talkiers or mobile phones to keep in constant contact with each other.
+Incentivize your kids to play with treats and prizes, and use walkie-talkies or mobile phones to keep in constant contact with each other.